spacewalk01/depth-anything-tensorrt/README.md

-<h1 align="center"><span>Depth-Anything TensorRT C++</span></h1>
+<h1 align="center"><span>Depth-Anything TensorRT</span></h1>

 Depth estimation is the task of measuring the distance of each pixel relative to the camera.
-This repo hosts a C++ implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) Monocular Depth Estimation model, leveraging the TensorRT API for efficient real-time inference.
+This repo hosts a C++ and python implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) Monocular Depth Estimation model, leveraging the TensorRT API for efficient real-time inference.
 <p align="center" margin: 0 auto;>
   <img src="assets/parkour_merged.gif" height="225px" width="800px" />
 </p>